 - 1 tsp of sugar

 - 1 tsp rosemary

-Great with cauliflower, fennel, pumpkins, potatoes, sweet potatoes.
+Great with roasted cauliflower, fennel, pumpkins, potatoes, sweet potatoes.

 - 2 tbsp sesame oil

 Great with roasted green beans, broccoli, cauliflower, carrots.